Spring Baking Championship

-Spring Baking Championship is an American cooking competition television series that airs on Food Network.
-It was originally presented by chef Bobby Deen; with fellow Food Network chefs Nancy Fuller, Duff Goldman and Lorraine Pascale serving as judges.
+Spring Baking Championship is an American cooking reality competition television series that airs on Food Network.
+It was originally presented by chef Bobby Deen with fellow Food Network chefs Nancy Fuller, Duff Goldman and Lorraine Pascale serving as judges.
 All four chefs also appeared in the same roles on Holiday Baking Championship; and similar to that competition, the grand prize for the winner of this competition is also $50,000.

 The first season of Spring Baking Championship premiered on April 25, 2015.
 The second season of the series premiered on April 10, 2016, and concluded on May 15, 2016.
 The third season premiered on March 12, 2017, with Jesse Palmer replacing Deen as host.
 The fourth season premiered on March 12, 2018, with Ali Khan replacing Palmer as host.
 The fifth season premiered on March 18, 2019, with Clinton Kelly replacing Khan as host.
 The series was renewed for a sixth season premiering on March 9, 2020.
 The seventh season of the show premiered on February 22, 2021, with Khan returning as host and Kardea Brown replacing Pascale at the judges' table.
 Molly Yeh took over as host for the eighth season, premiering February 28, 2022.
 Jesse Palmer returned to host for the ninth season premiering March 6, 2023.